Christmas Cactus is a popular cactus plant grown indoors that produces beautiful pink blooms during the time of Christmas.

 Can You Grow Christmas Cactus from Seeds?

-It would approximately take 2 to 3 weeks for your Christmas Cactus seeds to germinate.
+It would take approximately 2 to 3 weeks for your Christmas Cactus seeds to germinate.

 Steps to Propagate Christmas Cactus via Seeds